When Gov. J.B. Pritzker issued the order to wear a face mask in public if you can’t social distance, the lions knew they must comply.

 Long before the Picasso, Sears Tower or the Bean, these grand creatures always said “Chicago” to me.
 When I see them, I feel the magnificence and history of the art museum and the entire city all rolled into those two lions.

 I’ve been going the the Art Institute since I was a teenager and have been a member for years.
 What’s nice about being a member is when you are in the neighborhood, you can pop in to say hello to The Girl with the Green Face by Alexej von Jawlensky (one of my favorites) and be on your merry way.

-Or if you have more time, a trip to see Van Gogh's Bedroom and a stroll through the gift shop.
+Or if you have more time, add a visit to see Van Gogh’s Bedroom and a stroll through the gift shop.
 No need to cram it all in during an afternoon which is impossible.